kajal1801/LocalStorage/ReadMe.md

 # Local Storage

-- This repository contains a project which is based on CRUD operations in Local Storage.
+- This repository contains a project which is based on some operations in Local Storage.
 It was made for learning purpose.